 5. We find the memory estimates that BigStitcher provides for image fusion are consistently incorrect.
 Using a workstation with 128 GB of RAM, we regularly run out of memory for stitching processing that the BigStitcher plugin estimates will only require ~90 GB.
 Providing accurate estimates to users will streamline their use of the plugin and aid adoption.
 Particularly because the plugin offers an alternate fusion strategy that does not require as much RAM.

 Two things come to mind at first.
 Did you resave your dataset to HDF5 in the beginning?
 Do you assign enough RAM to the Fiji Java instance, i.e. does Java use the full 128GB of the system?
 Both could maybe explain this behavior that we could not recapitulate on our side.
 It would be very useful to have the data and your set of commands that recapitulates this behavior.
 This is also a perfect github issue where we, I am convinced, would relatively quickly be able figure out together how to solve this problem and maybe fix a bug or two in the process.
 I am sorry that we cannot fix this issue without more information on the problem.

+For example, other users contacted us (by email) about a similar OutOfMemoryError during the stitching (phase correlation) step.
+We soon figured out that it was caused by them using a machine with a very large number of CPU cores, which led to an unreasonably large number of pairwise shifts being calculated in parallel (exhausting available RAM).
+Inspired by this feedback, we now support manual setting of the number of parallel tasks in the expert parameters of the stitching step in the most recent release of BigStitcher.

 Reviewer #3: